 Gestational trophoblastic diseases were first described in 400 BC by Hippocrates.
 Choriocarcinoma, a subtype of gestational trophoblastic disease, is a rare and aggressive neoplasm.
-The 2 significant choriocarcinoma subtypes, gestational and non-gestational, have very different biological activity and prognosis.
+The 2 significant choriocarcinoma subtypes, namely: gestational and non-gestational, have very different biological activity and prognosis.
 Choriocarcinoma predominately occurs in women but can also occur in men, usually as part of a mixed germ cell tumor.

 Choriocarcinoma develops from an abnormal trophoblastic population undergoing hyperplasia and anaplasia, most frequently following a molar pregnancy.
 There are 2 forms of choriocarcinoma, gestational and non-gestational.
 The former arises following a hydatidiform mole, normal pregnancy, or most commonly, abortion, while non-gestational choriocarcinoma arises from pluripotent germ cells.
 Non-gestational choriocarcinomas form in males or females, in the gonads, or midline structures with pluripotent germ cells.